github/docs/content/issues/tracking-your-work-with-issues/managing-a-cross-functional-team-or-project-on-github.md

 For more information, see "[Creating a label](/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label)."

 Once you have created a label in a repository, you can apply it on any issue, pull request or discussion in the repository.
-You can then filter issues and pull requests by label.
+You can then filter issues and pull requests by label to find all associated work.
+For example, find all the front end bugs in your project by filtering for issues with the `front-end` and `bug` labels.
 For more information, see "[Filtering issues and pull requests by labels](/github/administering-a-repository/finding-information-in-a-repository/filtering-issues-and-pull-requests-by-labels)."
 ### Label example
 Below is an example of a `front-end` label that we created and added to the issue.

 ![Adding a label to an issue example](/assets/images/help/issues/quickstart-add-label-to-issue.png)
 ## Adding issues to a project board